toastbomb/hellacharisma.github.io/index.md

 - Once you have access you should be able to click the profile icon in the top right and see `tckolpin@gmail.com` as an option in the resulting dropdown
 - Click `tckolpin@gmail.com` and you should go to the server dashboard
 - Click `Start`

+## How do I download demos?
+- Follow [How do I startup the server?](#how-do-i-startup-the-server?) to get an account with server access
+- At the server dashboard click `Edit`
+- Go to `File Manager`
+- Demo files will be in the root csgo folder, they have crazy looking names
+  - Demo names are formatted like this `auto-YYYYMMDD-hhmm-map.dem`
+  - Newest demo should be at the bottom of the list